Quick Start

 Section titled “1.
 Start the Hub Server”Pick a machine on the network to be the hub.
 It doesn’t need a GPU — the hub only routes requests between participants.

-# Or with flags:gambi serve --port 3000 --mdnsThe --mdns flag enables auto-discovery so other machines on the network can find the hub automatically.
+# Or with flags:gambi hub serve --port 3000 --mdnsThe --mdns flag enables auto-discovery so other machines on the network can find the hub automatically.

 2. Create a Room

-# Or with flags:gambi create --name "My Room"# Output: Room created!
+# Or with flags:gambi room create --name "My Room"# Output: Room created!
 Code: ABC123Share this code with everyone who wants to join — via chat, projector, sticky note, whatever works.

 You can also create a password-protected room: